About The Self-Help Build Housing Program

 We are now accepting applications to build in Mesa County.

-Call us today to so how to apply as we only have 8 lots left!
+Call us today to learn how to apply for the Self-Help Build Housing Program.
+We only have 8 lots left!

 Uniquely designed to help people help themselves, Self-Help Housing is a "sweat equity" program through Housing Resources of Western Colorado (HRWC), that gives income qualified families the means to construct their own homes.
 Families who participate perform approximately 65% of the construction labor, under qualified supervision, on each others homes.
 The labor that families contribute substantially reduces the cost of each home while also building equity.